AERCHeli/AERC_RF_Widgets/README.md

 - Displays ESC temperature in °C or °F
 - Audio alerts for warning level and critical level temperatures
 - Configurable warning / critical temp values
-- Optional suffix toggle

 ## 🚁 AERC Flights

-- Tracks flights per model using throttle switch timing
+- Tracks flights per model
 - Configurable (per-model) `preset` value so you can specify an initial flight count, allowing you to determine the starting flight count for each model
 - Configurable `duration` value which is the time in seconds before a flight is recorded (defaults to 25).
 - Flights logged to scripts/aerc/flight_log/ into a simple .txt file that can be used to view the number of flights you have done between a certain period of time.